kayaorloff/kayaorloff.github.io/_pages/home.md

 She holds a PhD in Government from the London School of Economics and a BA from Wellesley College (summa cum laude, Phi Beta Kappa), and completed a post-doctoral fellowship at Columbia University.
 As a Council on Foreign Relations Fellow, she served as a Senior Advisor at the U.S. Department of State (2023–2025).

+She has multiple teaching excellence awards from The Wharton School and has twice been voted by Swarthmore's graduating class to speak at Commencement.

 See [publications](/publications/) [under Kaya only] for her books, peer-reviewed articles, chapters, and policy essays.

 She also maintains a Substack blog on the global economy, [Cold Takes on Hot Issues](https://substack.com/@kayaorloff)